gruntwork-io/docs/_docs-sources/developer-portal/faq.md

 1. Link your GitHub account to the new user profile when prompted after sign in.
     :::tip

-    If you link the same GitHub account you had on the older user account to the new user account prior to the old account being revoked from the team, your access to our GitHub Organization will be unaffected.
+    In order to ensure you do not lose any access, link the same GitHub account(that is linked to the older user account) before the old user account is revoked.

     :::
 1. Remove the old user account from your Organization in the Developer Portal to prevent duplicate license usage